frain-dev/convoy-website/content/blog/how-to-spot-and-prevent-webhooks-security-vulnerabilities.md

 It is your job to decide the best way to create unique identifiers for each webhook request.
 A number of options exist to choose from.
 One of the options is to assign a randomly generated UUID to each request sent out, however, the flaw with this method is that when a webhook consumer purges their webhook log after some time has passed, the purged webhooks would again pass for valid webhook request if replayed.
 In light of this, a better option would include adding the current timestamp on the webhooks to use serve as a unique identifier or to use a hash of the payload and the timestamp.

 It is possible to get one thing or the other wrong when implementing idempotency, or working with idempotent webhook messages.
-A HackerOne bug report found [here](https://hackerone.com/reports/996540) describes a security loophole on [RBKmoney](https://rbk.money/) that is vulnerable to replay attacks even though the webhook publisher--Apple Pay in this case-- has put in place measures for idempotency: An Apple pay device generates cryptogram for every transaction, but a fraudulent user could still reuse a previously generated cryptogram to make several payments in the future, and this is because the consumer of this cryptogram fails to check for idempotency during payment.
+A HackerOne bug report found [here](https://hackerone.com/reports/996540) describes a security loophole on [RBKmoney](https://rbk.money/) that is vulnerable to replay attacks even though the webhook publisher—Apple Pay in this case—has put in place measures for idempotency: An Apple pay device generates cryptogram for every transaction, but a fraudulent user could still reuse a previously generated cryptogram to make several payments in the future, and this is because the consumer of this cryptogram fails to check for idempotency during payment.
 The example shows that both API providers and their customers play a part in preventing a replay attack.

 ## Server-side request forgery (SSRF) (senders)